-Linda is a co-founder of eHealth Media and one of its directors.
+Linda was a co-founder of eHealth Media and is now on the board of Digital Health Intelligence.
 An editor and writer with 20 years experience of the healthcare sector, Linda is a former editor of Nursing Times (1988-92) and editorial director of Macmillan Publishers’ health magazines, now Emap Healthcare (1992-8).
 She holds an MBA from the University of Warwick Business School.

-Jon is a co-founder of eHealth Media and editor of eHealth Insider.
+Jon was a co-founder of eHealth Media, is editor of eHealth Insider and is also Chief Executive of Digital Health Intelligence.
 An editor and journalist with ten years experience of the healthcare sector, Jon is a former editor of Health Manager Today who has reported on health IT issues for a variety of publications.
 Before entering journalism, he was an NHS graduate trainee working in Southampton, chiefly in primary care.
 He graduated from the University of Warwick in 1991.

-Dan joined in March 2012 from a media monitoring background and has used his experience in selling research to good effect in leading the sales effort for EHI Intelligence and his consultative approach and industry knowledge has now been applied EHI Engage.
+Dan joined in March 2012 from a media monitoring background and has used his experience in selling research to good effect in leading the sales effort for EHI Intelligence.

 Rebecca is a specialist health reporter.
 She joined the eHealth Insider team in October 2011, after working at a daily newspaper in Christchurch, New Zealand since early 2007.
 A year later, Rebecca was promoted to news editor, and now looks after EHI's news on a day to day basis.
 She also has a keen interest in primary care issues and covers this area for eHealth Insider.

 Lyn joined eHealth Media as managing editor in 2008, after several years as a freelance journalist, editor and project manager working for both newspapers and magazines and think-tanks.
 She is an LSE graduate, holding an MSc (with distinction) in Public Policy and Planning.